SAINT MARK'S CANDLE INTENTIONS

 The complete Prayer List is always on this website.
 If you notice any name that shouldn’t be on

-there, please drop a note into the collection basket or call either rectory.
-Our prayers have helped
+here, please drop a note into the collection basket or call either rectory.

 Trust in God and pray for others.
 Prayer is Powerful when two or more are praying for the same.